 Though materials contained in this collection were originally published to meet the needs of a range of disparate audiences, INA’s chief value today is to provide primary source material regarding significant Irish historical events.
 The seminal moments of Irish statehood, for instance, are assessed and described by journals both in Ireland and Ulster, allowing for a comparison and contrast of perspectives from differing political standpoints.
 Scholars of the mid-19th century famine may find value in titles such as the Freeman’s Journal or the Anglo-Celt, both of which offer accounts and editorials from this time period.

 Microfilm Sources and Future Collection Plans

 The digitization and addition of Irish newspapers to the database by INA is an ongoing process, and the collection has grown over the past few years to include several new titles.
-The publishers expect 30 new titles—currently held on microfilm—to be digitized and made available online in the coming year.
-The new material will include out of print newspapers and political journals as well as trade directories from the eighteenth and nineteenth centuries.
+Since 2013, INA has been expanded to include an additional 31 national and local news publications.
+INA has also been significantly extended coverage of eight of the original 29 titles to fill of gaps and expand the years included.
+The new material includes out of print newspapers and political journals as well as trade directories from the eighteenth and nineteenth centuries.
 See Appendix INA List, for a full list.